Beware of Fake ‘Shamans’ and ‘Indian Spirituality’ for Sale

 The current fascination with Native American Spirituality has for far too many become a chic fad and an affectation of spirituality rather than a true spiritual quest.
 This has resulted in the proliferation of an epidemic of plastic shamans promoting sweat lodges and other supposed "Native American" paths to instant enlightenment that are only money making scams designed to seduce the naive with false expectations and empty promises.

-To keep these pages up would only make us enablers, helping the unwise to be taken advantage of by the unscrupulous so we can only advise you to take the time read the articles below and watch the video then decide if you wish to continue on this path.
+To keep these pages up would only make us enablers, helping the innocent to be taken advantage of by the unscrupulous.
+We can only advise you to take the time read the articles below and watch the videos ... then decide if you really wish to continue on this path.

 Do you think you are "Indian at heart" or were an Indian in a past life?
 Do you admire native ways and want to incorporate them into your life and do your own version of a sweat lodge or a vision quest?
 Have you seen ads, books, and websites that offer to train you to be come a shaman in an easy number of steps, a few days on the weekend, or for a fee?